khx0/mpl-benchmarks/devnotes.md

 ## Python 2 deprecation

 As of 2018-03-24 Python 2 support is dropped.
-Below I collect parts, of which I am aware of, which do not work with python 2 any longer.
+Below I collect parts which do not work with python 2 any longer.

 I started using
 ```